A – Definitions of Ailments

 – Antidote – A substance that counteracts the effects of a poison.

-– Antiemetic – Lessens nausea and prevents or relieves vomiting.
+– Antiemetic – Lessens and prevents or relieves vomiting.

 – Antiestrogenic – A substance capable of preventing full expression of the biological effects of an estrogen.
 An agent that reduces the incidence and severity of nausea or vomiting.
 (Return to phytoestrogens)